patwalls/generaladmission/README.md

 - [ ] Search for artists
 - [ ] Search results page
 - [ ] View artist rating, info, other check-ins, and other details
-- [ ] Check in for an artist and submit rating and other details
+- [ ] Check-In for an artist and submit review and other details
 - [ ] View user's profiles, details, and other stats (including self)
 - [ ] Add friend
 - [ ] View feed (global, friends, & self)